Mindaribba railway station

 Mindaribba railway station is located on the North Coast line in New South Wales, Australia.
-It serves the rural locality of the same name.
-It is served by NSW TrainLink Hunter line services travelling between Newcastle and Dungog.
+Originally a full-length platform, it was later replaced by the present short platform.
+It serves the rural locality of Mindaribba.
+It is served by NSW TrainLink Hunter Line services travelling between Newcastle and Dungog.

-The station opened in August 1911 as Dunmore and was renamed Mindaribba the following year.
+The station opened on 14 August 1911 as Dunmore and was renamed Mindaribba the following year.